Roasted Butternut Squash with Moroccan Spices (or Smoked Paprika)

 Still Hungry for Butternut Squash?

-Use My Favorite Roasted Butternut Squash Recipes to see more of my butternut squash faves or use use Butternut Squash to see all the butternut squash recipes on the blog.
-And try Foil-Wrapped Grilled (or Baked) Butternut Squash with Sage for another fun and tasty idea for butternut squash!
+Use 14 Favorite Roasted Butternut Squash Recipes to see more of my butternut squash faves or use use Winter Squash to see all the butternut squash recipes on the blog.

-How to Make Roasted Butternut Squash with Moroccan Spices:
+How to Make Butternut Squash with Moroccan Spices:

 - Toss the cut-up butternut squash with olive oil, salt, pepper, and 1 or two teaspoons of the spice mixture.